decyphertek-io/decyphertek/docs/products/opencti.md

 OpenCTI is an open-source platform designed to facilitate the collection, storage, and dissemination of cyber threat intelligence.
 It offers a structured environment for the analysis and sharing of technical and non-technical information, enhancing an organization's ability to understand and respond to cybersecurity threats.
-With its user-friendly interface and robust integrations, OpenCTI is an essential tool for cybersecurity professionals seeking to streamline their intelligence operations.
+With its user-friendly interface and robust integrations, OpenCTI is an essential tool for cybersecurity professionals seeking to streamline their security operations.
 [AWS Marketplace: OpenCTI ](https://aws.amazon.com/marketplace/pp/prodview-b7mspbvmjlnj2?sr=0-1&ref_=beagle&applicationId=AWSMPContessa)

 Note:
 -----